mioNacs/SITCoders/readme.md

 ---

 ## 🗂️ Overview
-SitVerse is an open-source project to build a modern, web-based discussion forum for college students.
+SitCoders is an open-source project to build a modern, web-based discussion forum for college students.

 Our mission is to enable students to:
 - Ask questions